-Ethnic, or exotic, scales can add an intriguing twist to your playing, giving you the sounds of the Far East, Middle East, Eastern Bloc and Latin America, You can hear many of these tonalities in the ax work of players like John McLaughlin, Al Di Meola, Marty Friedman and Yngwie Malmsteen This lesson will serve as a guided musical tour of select world sounds.
+Scales from around the world can add an intriguing twist to your playing, giving you the sounds of the Far East, Middle East, Eastern Bloc and Latin America.
+You can hear many of these tonalities in the ax work of players like John McLaughlin, Al Di Meola, Marty Friedman and Yngwie Malmsteen.
+This lesson will serve as a guided musical tour of select sounds from across the globe.

-HARMONIC MINOR (1-2b3-4-5-b6-7) Pioneered in the Seventies by Michael Schenker, Ritchie Blackmore and Ulrich Roth, neoclassical metal rose to the rock forefront in the mid Eighties when chopsmeister Yngwie Malmsteen stepped onto the scene.
+HARMONIC MINOR: (1-2b3-4-5-b6-7) Pioneered in the Seventies by Michael Schenker, Ritchie Blackmore and Uli John Roth, neoclassical metal rose to the rock forefront in the mid Eighties when chopsmeister Yngwie Malmsteen stepped onto the scene.

 The Bach rocker’s scale of choice was harmonic minor, played in FIGURE 1 in the key of G# minor (G#-A#-B-C#-D#-E-G).
 Anchor your hand in 7th position for the duration of the figure, and use alternate picking (down, up, down, etc.) throughout.

 JAPANESE: 1-b2-4-5-b6 Lacking a 3rd or 7th, and therefore tonally ambiguous, the versatile Japanese scale works well in a variety of situations, including major- and minor-key progressions, as well as Phrygian-based contexts.